betomaluje/match3/README.md

   * Do not use raycasting for anything except if required to detect what tile the player clicked on.

+  * Apart from Unity's built-in functionality, do not use any plugin, external library, or code you didn't write yourself.

 ## Submission

 Make sure you have committed the final version.